learn-co-students/SQL-bear-organizer-lab-noukod-000/README.md

 ## Objectives

-1. Use the `CREATE TABLE` command to create a new table with various data types.
+1. Use the `CREATE TABLE` command to create a new table with various data types
-2. Use the `INSERT INTO` command to insert data (i.e. rows) into a database table.
+2. Use the `INSERT INTO` command to insert data (i.e. rows) into a database table
-3. Use the `SELECT` command with various functions and modifies to write queries.
+3. Use the `SELECT` command with various functions and modifiers to write queries

 ## Lab Structure